Achievable logoAchievable logo

 Upward movement phase:

-• Keep other arm stationary
+• Keep the other arm stationary.

 Downward movement phase:

-• Lower dumbbell to starting position
+• Lower the dumbbell back to the starting position.

-• Alternate arms with each rep
+• Alternate arms with each rep.

 Video from Lioncorp Investments on YouTube.